Every year tons of new products launch in the market, but many go down terribly due to poorly conceived marketing strategies.

 Study a movie launch.

-Typically, a movie is announced approximately two years before the release to create a buzz.
-The production team set exact dates in advance based on crew member’s working days, climate conditions, and unexpected delays.
-Over the months, their timeline covers scheduled pre-production, shooting, post-production.
+Typically, a movie is announced about two years before its release to create buzz.
+The production team set exact dates in advance based on crew members’ working days, climate conditions, and unexpected delays.
+Over the months, their timeline covers scheduled pre-production, shooting, and post-production.

-Following the release, they systemically introduce the movie in the cinemas, being mindful of the current events.
+Following its release, they systemically introduced the movie in cinemas, being mindful of current events.
 If the theme surrounds Christmas, the timeline is even more restricted.

-That’s how they successfully launch their movie on time.
+That’s how they successfully launched their movie on time.

-Movie release may be a broad example.
+Movie releases may be a broad example.
 However, the idea is similar.

-Consider your goal’s delivery time while forming a marketing strategy.
+Consider your goal delivery time while forming a marketing strategy.
 Your plan will run more smoothly with a well-structured timeline.